- Microsoft officially announced that there will be Auto HDR in Windows 11.

 - There are many other gaming-oriented additions to this new operating system.

-Every gamer has heard about one of the newest features and trends, the High-Dynamic-Range imaging, or HDR.
+Every gamer has heard about one of the newest features and trends, High-Dynamic-Range imaging, also known as HDR.
 This system can reproduce a greater range of lighting levels in games.

 HDR heavily outclasses the standard photographic techniques used to light games in the past.
 This feature is really useful when recording real-world scenes or playing games.